Statistical properties of worm algorithms for two dimensional frustrated Ising models: Results

-We also measured the average number of flipped spins per worm on the direct lattice $\langle a \rangle$ as a function of $p$, the number of flipped dual links, for $L=600$ on the triangular lattice and $L=288$ on the kagome lattice.
-Figs.~\ref{flippedspins_flippedlinks_l600_g_onlyj2},~\ref{flippedspins_flippedlinks_l600_m_onlyj2} show the distribution in the $T \rightarrow 0$ limit for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Figs.~\ref{flippedspins_flippedlinks_l600_g_j1_j2},~\ref{flippedspins_flippedlinks_l600_m_j1_j2} show the distribution in the $T > 0$ case for the DEP and myopic worm algorithms respectively on the triangular lattice.
-Figs.~\ref{flippedspins_flippedlinks_l288_k_j1_j2} shows the distribution in the $T>0$ case for the myopic worm algorithm on the kagome lattice.
-In all the above cases we extract the exponent $D$ by fitting this functional dependence to a power law form.
-For worms that do not intersect themselves before closing, this would amount to plotting the enclosed area as a function of perimeter of the worm, and the exponent $D$ could then be interpreted as the fractal dimension of the cluster constructed by the worm.
-However, when we perform the fits, we find that the measured fractal dimension $D \approx 1$ in all five cases studied.
+In addition, we measured the average number of flipped spins per worm on the direct lattice $\langle a \rangle$ as a function of $p$, the number of flipped dual links, for $L=600$ on the triangular lattice and $L=288$ on the kagome lattice.
+In measuring this quantity, we exploit the fact that the final dimer configuration obtained after the construction of one worm corresponds to two spin configurations related by a global spin flip.
+Keeping this in mind, we compare the number of flipped spins corresponding to both these final spin configurations, and record the smaller of these two numbers.
+Fig.~\ref{flippedspins}(a) and \ref{flippedspins}(b) show the distribution in the $T \rightarrow 0$ limit and at finite $T$ for the DEP worm algorithm on the triangular lattice.
+The corresponding plots for myopic worm algorithm on the triangular and kagome lattice are shown in Fig.~SM.5 of the Supplemental Material.\cite{suppmat} In all the above cases we extract the exponent $D$ by fitting this functional dependence to a power law form.
+For worms that do not intersect themselves before closing, this would amount to plotting the enclosed area as a function of perimeter of the worm.
+However, we caution that the exponent $D$ is {\em not} the fractal dimension of the cluster constructed by the worm, since this would involve the radius of gyration, rather than the perimeter.
+When we perform the fits, we find that the measured exponent $D \approx 1$ in all five cases studied.
 To understand this better, we have looked at the actual traces of the worms in all cases, and found that the worms defined by these algorithms intersect themselves very often.
-The spin cluster obtained from such a worm consists of many small components and the area of the individual components does not scale with the measured total perimeter.
-For such worms, it is quite natural that the total perimeter and the area scale in the same way, {\em i.e.} $D \approx 1$.
+The spin cluster being flipped thus consists of many small components, which correspond roughly to the ``interiors'' of each of the daughter loops discussed in Sec.~\ref{Random_walker}, and the area of these individual components does not scale with the measured total perimeter.
+For such worms, it is quite natural that the total perimeter and the total number of flipped spins scale in the same way, {\em i.e.} $D \approx 1$.
+Additionally, although we have not tried to quantify this aspect of the random geometry of our worms, we note that ramified fractal clusters can also quite generically have a perimeter that scales as the area.\cite{Leath}